 I find that farro is a bit chewier than quinoa.
-Lastly, quinoa is small, and fluffier when it comes to a rice substitute.
+Lastly, quinoa is small and fluffier when it comes to a rice substitute.
 I eat both.
 It all depends on your food goals.

-More Wholesome Soup & Stew Recipes
+More Soup & Stews

 - ¼ cup extra virgin olive oil

 - 1 cup small-diced red onion about 1 small onion

 - ¾ cup small-diced carrots about 2 medium-sized carrots